-The 2017 Budget includes the creation of a new Division of Environmental Sustainability, Beautification and Recreation.
-This division will report to County Manager via the Deputy County Manager once that position is filled and includes the Office of Sustainable Energy and the Department of Parks, Recreation and Beautification.
+The 2017 Tentative Budget proposes the creation of a new Division of Environmental Sustainability, Beautification and Recreation.
+This division would report to County Manager via the proposed Deputy County Manager position and would include the Office of Sustainable Energy and the Department of Parks, Recreation and Beautification.
 By reporting directly through the County Manager's Office, this division will have the ability to draw resources as needed from various sources.
-The Office of Sustainable Energy includes three (3) new positions and the Department of Parks, Recreation and Beautification is being relocated from the Division of Public Works.
+The Office of Sustainable Energy would include three (3) new positions and the Department of Parks, Recreation and Beautification would be relocated from the Division of Public Works.